RauliL/plorth/docs/api.md

   <dd>string</dd>
 </dl>

-Imports module from given path and adds all of it's exported words into this execution context.
+Imports module from given path and adds all of its exported words into this execution context.

 ---